gdm413229/swwmgz_m/ExtendedLore.md

 This is in no way accurate, and it's hard to make much sense of all of it since SWWM GZ effectively blends together the Doom and Unreal universes.

+- ????: Twenty years after the fall of the Order of the One God, a message is received from an old ruined complex beyond the seas.
+A declaration of war from the "Church of the Dreadful Lady".
+A single, well trained mercenary puts an end to their plans, but the true masterming behind it all manages to flee.
+- ????: A Sidhe thief infiltrates the mansion of one of D'Sparil's old associates, stealing the Heart of D'Sparil and putting an end to the plans for resurrecting him.
+The mansion is sold off, most of its valuables, including the corporeal remains of the serpent rider, being acquired by the "Cult of the Viridescent Lord".
+- ????: The three heroes who defeated Korax are called into the Winter Nexus, they gather the four elemental gems and defeat the "Viridescent Lord".
+A mysterious shadowy figure revives the corpse of D'Sparil, they disappear.
 - ~130 BC: The town of Kereshnovka is founded by an alien race known as the Qurensniv.
 - ~149: The mad druid Daos Khomax summons a demon called Manakei, who proceeds